Written by: Richard Bothell and Justin Bothell, Atlas Technologies; Glen Tisdale, Judith Offerle, UHV Aluminum Company

 Aluminum Welding

 The aluminum surface of a vacuum system can be treated so that the outgassing is minimized and the system sealed with flanges to minimize permeation.
-However the flanges must still be joined to the system in a fashion that allows for the system to achieve superior vacuum performance.
-In the case of aluminum vacuum hardware this implies that the flanges must be welded to the remainder of the system with welds that are non-porous so as not to create virtual leaks and mechanically strong to maintain the structural integrity of the system.
+However, the flanges must still be joined to the system in a fashion that allows for the system to achieve superior vacuum performance.
+In the case of aluminum vacuum hardware this implies that the flanges must be welded to the remainder of the system with welds that are non-porous so as not to create virtual leaks, and mechanically strong to maintain the structural integrity of the system.

 Producing non-porous welds in aluminum is difficult for a number of reasons.
-[6] First at high temperatures hydrogen becomes highly soluble into molten aluminum.
+First, at high temperatures, hydrogen becomes highly soluble into molten aluminum.
 When the aluminum subsequently cools, the hydrogen bubbles through the melt and forms pores in the material.
 Second, aluminum oxide has a high melting temperature which implies that any aluminum oxide that is present at the weld surface will collect within the weld and form a defect layer.
-Third, because aluminum has a high thermal conductivity the heat of the weld will tend to be dissipated within the material bulk.
-And finally, because aluminum shrinks when it solidifies aluminum welds will be more subject to cracking than their counterparts in steel.
+Third, because aluminum has a high thermal conductivity, the heat of the weld will tend to be dissipated within the material bulk.
+And finally, because aluminum shrinks when it solidifies, aluminum welds will be more subject to cracking than their counterparts in steel.

 Aluminum as a Vacuum Chamber Construction Material